Published by Christina Riley. Last Updated on August 22, 2023.

 Add in a fun array of activities that include the only publicly managed cross-country skiing trail, and it’s really hard to top a visit to Elk Knob State Park when in the High Country!

-The High Country is filled with wonderful things to do and we’ve written about quite a few of them.
+The High Country is filled with wonderful things to do and a few different Boone NC State parks.
+We’ve written about quite a few of them.
 Here are some related posts to boost your adventures here!